prostudio/erLay/journal.md

 <rant>
 **TW: Incoherent rambling**
 I really wanted our printer's *gimmick* to be powered off all USB-C power banks, and I spent a considerable amount of time towards developing this.

 If it wasn't for midterms, I would have had enough time to sink into getting this thing properly spec'd out and designed *within budget*.
 I know that printers for infill should have something that sets them apart, but without this pcb, we're just yet another generic klipper CoreXY.

 There were a couple reasons why didn't happen:
 - Midterms/no free time
 - My little experience in real electrical design
 - Insisting on a variable voltage output- not just 12 or 24v
-  - THe ambitious scope I set out for this
+- The ambitious scope I set out for this
 - Not being able to find a VRM that was cheap enough to use in our design that:
   a) can handle around 60W each (this is the very upper limit of *integrated FET* buck/boosts)
-    b) have minimal supporting circutry as I would need to manually place and route four of these buck/boost converters If I hadn't insisted on a variable voltage, and if I was didn't care about placing (a lot) more components, there would be a better chance that this project would have turned out the way I wanted it to.
-It would be even more likely to be completed if I was willing to reduce the scope, instead of boneheadedly smashing my head on my keyboard trying to figure out how to make this work
+  b) have minimal supporting circutry as I would need to manually place and route four of these buck/boost converters

+If I hadn't insisted on a variable voltage, and if I was didn't care about placing (a lot) more components, there would be a better chance that this project would have turned out the way I wanted it to.
+It would be even more likely to be completed if I was willing to reduce the scope, instead of boneheadedly smashing my head on my keyboard trying to figure out how to make this work.

+Even if I did get this thing designed in time, it would more than likely fail...
+Best case scenario: nothing happens, worst case scenario: I burn down my house realistically speaking, it would could damage a lot of pricey usb c PD chargers, the printer itself, the (somewhat expensive) components on the pcb, or all...
+Especially since this is about 200 watts of power i'm playing with.

 don't know where i'm going with this incoherent rambling mess but yeah :(
 </rant>